OneStep-elecTRON/onestep-electron-content/Courses/easy_track/Linear Regression/linearreg.md

 # Linear Regression

+There are mainly three types of algorithms in Machine Learning namely: Supervised, Unsupervised and Reinforcement.
+Since, Linear Regression is a Supervised Machine Learning algorithm , we'll focus on that for this topic. <br/>

+Supervised Machine Learning means that the algorithm is first trained on the labelled dataset (train data) to form a model.
+After this, the machine is provided with a new set of data (test data) to the acquired knowledge to predict the outcomes.
+For instance, when all of us were babies, our parents told us what is a cow, rabbit, snake, squirrel etc..
+(Trained us).
+After that, whenever we saw an animal (test data), we were able to classify it depending on our knowledge.
+This is Supervised Learning. <br/>

+Supervised ML algorithms are of 2 types: <br/>
+1. Classification: In this output variable is a category (Categorical target variable) <br/>
+2. Regression: In this output variable is a value (Continuous target variable) <br/>

+Let's talk about regression now. <br/>

 The term "regression" means "coming back to the average". <br/>

 Regression Analysis is a mathematical measure to determine the average relationship between two or more variables in terms of original units of data.
 In regression analysis, we have two types of variables: Dependent variable (target/output variable) and independent variable (predictor/input variable).
 The variable whose value is to be predicted is called dependent variable whereas the variable which is used for prediction is called independent variable. <br/>